 McLeod Health offers 3D Mammography at its Florence, Cheraw, Dillon, Loris, Manning and Seacoast locations.
 Revolutionizing how breast cancer is detected, 3D Mammography not only produces standard 2D views, but it also allows doctors to examine the breast tissue layer by layer.
 This advanced technology offers our patients greater accuracy, earlier detection, and up to 40 percent fewer recalls for additional testing.
 Schedule your 3D Mammogram at any of the McLeod Health locations above by clicking here or calling (843) 777-2095 and choose option 1.

 After your diagnosis, a Breast Cancer Navigator is available as needed to provide you with education about your cancer diagnosis and treatment plan as well as to answer any questions you or your family may have.
 She can help connect you with additional resources that may be needed to ensure access to care.
 As you move into the “new normal” after the completion of active treatment, the Breast Cancer Navigator is available to assist you with the transition of managing cancer survivorship.

 Every Breast Cancer patient’s situation is reviewed by the Cancer Conference, comprised of diagnostic specialists, medical and radiation treatment experts, along with cancer surgeons.
 Your current treatment, as well as other options, are discussed to ensure your case has the input of many areas of expertise.

 Accreditations represent a review and validation of the quality of care offered to our breast cancer patients.
 The American College of Surgeons’ National Accreditation Program for Breast Centers (NAPBC) granted accreditation to the McLeod Breast Health Center, the only program in this region of SC to carry such a commendation.
-We also were the first in the region to be named an American College of Radiology Breast Imaging Center of Excellence.
+We also were the first in the region to be named an American College of Radiology Designated Comprehensive Breast Imaging Center.